aldis-ameriks/affordable-kubernetes/readme.md

 If a different project has already been configured previously, might have to fetch the cluster credentials.

-`gcloud container clusters get-credentials affordable-cluster-1`
+`gcloud container clusters get-credentials affordable-cluster-1 --project the-affordable-project`

 ### 4. Since we're not going to use GCE load balancers, we will need to open our nodes to the public network.
 Before we can do that, we need a firewall opening.
 Head to https://console.cloud.google.com/networking/firewalls/list and create a new firewall rule.<a name="section-4"></a>